 By definition, a budget is an itemized forecast of expected income and expenditure for some period in the future.
 Today we have National Budgets, organizational budgets and project budgets.
 My interest today is to talk about Family Budgets.
 Okay this is where I know some of you will switch off.
 But hang in there with me for a minute.
 I promise this won’t take long.
 There are different misconceptions about budget and I wish to confront some of them.
 Let’s start by looking at what a budget is not?

 1. A Budget is not the same as setting financial goals.
 It might seem related, but it is not the same thing.
 Simply put, a budget is a forecast made up of estimates while financial goals are targets and objectives subject to the acronym S.M.A.R.T.

-- Budget are not long term documents.
+2. Budget are not long-term documents.
 They are usually short term.
 One year and below.

 - Keep Track of Macro-economic factors – For instance, what is the Year on Year Inflation rate?
 The inflation rate is usually available on the central bank’s web-site.
 It’s no use budgeting for an item at the same cost as it was last year.
 Add inflation to it.
-Other indices like the FX rate is also relevant.
-If there have been a devaluation for instance, you might want to know the percentage of devaluation so that you can apply it to your budget.
+Other indices, like the FX rate, are also relevant.
+If there have been a devaluation, for instance, you might want to know the percentage of devaluation so that you can apply it to your budget.